- Please join us for our upcoming workshop on Wednesday December 11th: A Part or Apart? Women in Early Modern Jewish Culture

-- Meet incoming 2013-2014 fellows, on the fall's theme Constructing Borders and Crossing Boundaries: Social, Cultural, and Religious Change in Early Modern Jewish History
+- Meet our 2013-2014 fellows, working on the year's theme Constructing Borders and Crossing Boundaries: Social, Cultural, and Religious Change in Early Modern Jewish History

 We are thrilled to announce that three past fellows have just won the 2013 Israel Prize: Yosef Kaplan was honored in the category of the study of the history of Israel, Chava Turniansky of the Hebrew University of Jerusalem won the prize for the study of Jewish languages and literature, and Yoram Bilu was honored in the field of sociology and anthropology.
 In the ceremony on Independence day (April 16, 2013), Israel's Education Minister Shai Piron said: “Society is measured by the importance of its intellectuals and leaders.”
 We could not agree more.
 Mazal tov to all three!

-The Katz Center library is pleased to announce the acquisition in July of 2011 of a rare Passover Haggadah: Hagadah shel pesah’ im ha-pitaron be-lashon sefaradi printed in Livorno in 1837 by Jacob Tubiana.
+The Katz Center library is pleased to announce the acquisition in December of 2011 of a marriage contract (ketubah) from Ruse, Bulgaria (1831).

 The ketubah in black ink and watercolor is written in Aramaic and Hebrew Sephardic semi-cursive script, on thick paper.
 It features an Italianate and Islamic-influenced double-arch design with colorful floral and geometric patterns in the supporting columns and vines along scalloping.
 The text has three paragraphs: standard ketubah text in the right arch, conditions and bride’s dowry in the left arch.
 Two verses from Proverbs (19:14, 18:22) are enclosed in the arches and cross beam.